nasa-jpl/open-source-rover/electrical/calibration.md

 (b) Verify that when the forward signal is sent to the motor (the Motor1 slider is above 0), the wheel spins in the direction that would move the rover as a whole forward (note this is different clockwise vs counterclockwise based on which wheel you are testing). **If the wheel moves backwards with respect to the rover direction, then under the General Settings tab click the checkbox labeled ’Reverse M Relative Direction based on which motor is wrong.**

-(c) Now as you drive M1 motor forward (which now corresponds to the rover moving forward), verify that M1 Encoder value increases1. **If the encoder value decreases go to the General tab and under I/O click the Invert checkbox for the Encoder Mode.**
+(c) Now as you drive M1 motor forward (which now corresponds to the rover moving forward), verify that M1 Encoder value increases. **If the encoder value decreases go to the General tab and under I/O click the Invert checkbox for the Encoder Mode.**

 (d) Repeat steps 1.2.1 b) and 1.2.1 c) for M2 motor.